strategicpause/slashie/README.md

 # TODO
 - Logging - Know when an actor wants to transition, has transitioned, is notifying dependencies, etc.
+- Message Passing - An actor should be able to pass a message to an arbitrary actor without having a reference to that actor.
 - Actor crash management - Can we recover?
 State persistence.
 - Expand to processes.
-Can we decouple actors from goroutines and extend the defintiion to processes?
+Can we decouple actors from goroutines and extend the definition to processes?
 What about a process on a separate machine?